 If you purchase two or more copies of the featured books, you’ll also receive a free festival tote bag (while supplies last), and 10% of all sales will be donated to Indigo and the festival to support future programming.

 We believe that Black children should have the opportunity to build their home libraries and fill them with books that represent their lives and experiences.
-This is why we are proud to be GIVING AWAY 1,500 copies of the books featured in the Beautiful Blackbird Children’s Book Festival to children served by Portland Public Housing and Portland Parks and Rec.
+This is why we are proud to be GIVING AWAY 1,700 copies of the books featured in the Beautiful Blackbird Children’s Book Festival to children served by Portland Public Housing, Portland Parks and Rec., Learning Works and Lewiston Public Schools.
 We want these children to have these books in their homes so that they can return to them again and again to be inspired and to feel proud of who they are.